Bylaws & SOP’s

 (e) No other rights are created by this designation of membership class.

-Section 7: The Board of Directors shall have the authority to suspend or terminate membership of any class or member by a majority vote of those present at a regular meeting for failure to timely pay dues or membership will be automatically dropped if not renewed by following year’s annual international conference. or by a two thirds vote of all the members of the Board if the Board, in its discretion, determines that a member’s activities constitute serious misconduct or are adverse to the purposes of the corporation.
+Section 7: The Board of Directors shall have the authority to suspend or terminate membership of any class or member by a majority vote of those present at a regular meeting for failure to timely pay dues, if any required, or membership will be automatically dropped if not renewed by following year’s annual international conference. or by a two thirds vote of all the members of the Board if the Board, in its discretion, determines that a member’s activities constitute serious misconduct or are adverse to the purposes of the corporation.

 Section 8: Any membership in this corporation is not transferable or assignable.